Sandostatin Side Effects

 Applies to octreotide: powder for solution, powder for suspension, solution

-Along with its needed effects, octreotide (the active ingredient contained in Sandostatin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, octreotide (the active ingredient contained in Sandostatin) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking octreotide:More common
+If any of the following side effects occur while taking octreotide, check with your doctor or nurse immediately:More common

 - Abdominal or stomach pain

 - dry mouth

 - fruit-like breath odor